university-of-york/research-it-documentation/docs/source/getting_started/quickstart.rst

 ==========

 .. attention::
-    Please ensure you are on the campus network or :ref:`connected to the university VPN <connecting-off-campus>`.
+    Please ensure you are on the campus network or :ref:`connected to the University VPN <connecting-off-campus>`.
 If you haven't already please :ref:`create an account <creating-an-account>`.

 Log in to viking